domamaric/T470-ThinkPad-Hackintosh/README.md

 ## Features :bulb:

-- **Dual Battery Support**: Both internal and external batteries are properly recognized and function as expected.
+- **Dual Battery Support**: Both internal and external batteries are properly recognised and function as expected.
 - **Sleep**: System can go to sleep and wake up without any issues.
 - **HDMI**: HDMI works for screen extension and duplication.
 - **Software Updates**: Software updates can be applied via the Mac App Store without issues.